-Special limited hunting seasons during 2021-22 resulted in a harvest of 1,435 RMP sandhill cranes (Tables 10A, 10B), which was 81% greater than last year (Fig. 17).
-Based on the surveys conducted last fall which resulted in 3-year (2019-21) average values that were higher for abundance and essentially unchanged for recruitment (Figs. 19, 20), management guidelines allow for a maximum allowable take of 2,778 birds during the 2022-23 hunting season, a 17% increase from that for the 2021-22 season.
+Special limited hunting seasons during 2022-23 resulted in a harvest of 1,586 RMP sandhill cranes (Tables 10A, 10B), which was 11% greater than last year (Fig. 16).
+Based on the surveys conducted last fall which resulted in 3-year (2020-22) average values that were lower for abundance but higher for recruitment (Figs. 18, 19), management guidelines allow for a maximum allowable take of 2,543 birds during the 2023-24 hunting season, an 8% decrease from that for the 2022-23 season.

-Lower Colorado River Valley Population of Greater Sandhill Cranes
+Lower Colorado River Valley Population of Greater sandhill Cranes

 The LCRVP is the smallest of the migratory populations of sandhill cranes in North America.
 The range of this population is believed to overlap ranges with the Rocky Mountain and Central Valley populations.
 Historically, winter counts of the LCRVP were not well-coordinated or conducted using a consistent methodology.
 However, efforts have been made to standardize areas surveyed and the timing of the survey to obtain more accurate counts and increased ability to determine trends in population abundance.
-Beginning in 1998, a coordinated winter aerial cruise survey with a fixed-wing aircraft has been conducted at the four major wintering areas: Cibola NWR, the Colorado River Indian Tribes wetland areas, Sonny Bono Salton Sea NWR, and the Gila River.
-Collectively, these counts are believed to contain in excess of 90% of the total number of cranes in this population.
+Beginning in 1998, a coordinated winter aerial cruise survey with a fixed-wing aircraft has been conducted at the four major wintering areas: Cibola NWR, Colorado River Indian Tribal lands, Sonny Bono Salton Sea NWR, and the Gila River.
+Collectively, these counts are believed to contain >90% of the total number of cranes in this population.
 The counts are not corrected for cranes present but not seen by aerial crews, and therefore have unknown bias and precision.
-The fixed-wing aircraft survey was again conducted in 2022, while in 2021 all areas were surveyed with ground counts due to COVID-19 restrictions.
-The survey resulted in 3,787 birds in 2022, a 36% decrease from the previous year's count of 5,883 birds (Table 11, Fig. 21).
-The current 3-year average for the winter count is 4,204 cranes.
+The fixed-wing aircraft survey was again conducted in 2023.
+The survey resulted in a count of 4,719 birds in 2023, a 25% increase from the previous year's count of 3,787 birds (Table 11, Fig. 20).
+The current 3-year average for the winter count is 4,796 cranes.

 The LCRVP was not hunted after the signing of the Migratory Bird Treaty Act in 1918.
-In 2007, the Service completed an Environmental Assessment entitled "Proposed hunting regulations for the Lower Colorado River Valley Population of Greater Sandhill Cranes in the Pacific Flyway" (U.S.D.I.
+In 2007, the Service completed an Environmental Assessment entitled "Proposed hunting regulations for the Lower Colorado River Valley Population of Greater sandhill Cranes in the Pacific Flyway" (U.S.D.I.
 2007).
 In 2008, the Service determined that a small allowable harvest (about 30) could be allowed on this population in years when the 3-year average of winter counts exceeded 2,500.
 The hunting season is guided by a cooperative management plan (Pacific Flyway Council 1995) which includes methodology for determining allowable harvests and allocation of the harvest.
 Once a hunting season is initiated, this season would be experimental for 3 years.
 After the 3 years, the season would be reviewed and revised if necessary.